Vegetable Gardening for Beginners: What You Need to Know!

 Purchase basic gardening tools and equipment

-- Stakes and twine or wire mesh fencing: to plan out the perimeter of your garden as well as keep out small animals
+- Stakes and twine or wire mesh fencing to plan the perimeter of your garden.
+Use a mesh fence to help keep out small animals.

-- Large shovel: to dig out your initial garden, turn over the soil and remove large rocks and patches of grass
+- A large shovel to dig out the garden, turn the soil and remove large rocks and patches of grass.

 Dig out your garden and turn over the soil

 Once you have your tools, measure your desired garden size and mark it with stakes and twine.
 Remove the grass and large rocks from the soil of your garden and turn the ground thoroughly.

 You want the soil in your garden to be soft and loose.
 If you have never grown anything in the area before, mix mulch and topsoil with your existing soil.
 These will help your vegetables thrive!

 Follow the instructions